7 days in Calabria, Italy itinerary: a complete guide

 • Spiaggia del Cannone

-Both beaches are characterized by stretches of white sand alternated by more rocky ones.
+Both beaches are characterised by stretches of white sand alternated by more rocky ones.

 These are among the list of beaches with the most emerald waters seen in Calabria.
 To reach them, you’ll have to park the car and walk down a path surrounded by the Mediterranean maquis.